dart-lang/language/accepted/future-releases/language-versioning/feature-specification.md

 Also, the language features introduced prior to language versioning were not built in such a way that they can be disabled.
 For that reason, a library selecting any language version prior to the introduction of language versioning is equivalent to selecting the most recent language version *just* prior to language versioning.
 So, if language versioning is introduced with Dart version 2.8, a `//@dart=2.4` marker is equivalent to `//@dart=2.7`.
 Tools may (or *should*) issue *warnings* if the library uses features introduced in Dart versions 2.6 or 2.7, but the code should compile.

-This approach ensures that any code that currently compiles will keep compiling.
+This approach ensures that any code that currently compiles will keep compiling, even if a `pubspec.yaml` claims to be compatible with Dart 2.4 while the package’s code uses Dart 2.6 features.

 We might consider introducing an `–enable-experiment=language-versioning` flag, but because of the above treatment of prior versions, it would not actually do anything for any feature which is not introduced along with the language versioning feature, and in that case, that feature would have its own experiments flag.
 As such, there need not be any public language versioning experiment flag.
 We may have one anyway for testing.